Volkswagen Touareg: Cape to Cape

-On 20 September 2015, a Touareg V6 TDI driven by Rainer Zietlow, Marius Biela, and Sam Roach completed the run of 19,000 km from Cape Agulhas, the southernmost point of Africa, to the North Cape (Nordkapp) of Norway in a world record time of 9 days, 4 hours, 9 minutes, and 27 seconds.

-For the record run, a stronger suspension, larger tires, roll-cage and extra strong Hella headlights were added as well as additional tanks for a total range of 3000 km.
-The 244 hp V6 TDI engine and other mechanical parts such as gearbox and drive shafts were standard.
+On 20 September 2015, a Touareg V6 TDI driven by Rainer Zietlow, Marius Biela, and Sam Roach completed 19000 km from Cape Agulhas, Africa's southernmost point, to Nordkapp, Norway in a world record time of 9 days, 4 hours, 9 minutes, and 27 seconds.
+The record-attempt vehicle used a strengthened suspension, larger tyres, a roll cage, and additional fuel tanks for a total range of 3000 km; the engine and drivetrain remained standard.

 Awards

-The Touareg was Car and Driver magazine's Best Luxury SUV for 2003, Motor Trend magazine's Sport/Utility of the Year for 2004, Four Wheeler magazine's Four Wheeler of the Year for 2005, and Overlander's 2003 4WDOTY.
+The Touareg was Car and Driver magazine's Best Luxury SUV for 2003, Motor Trend magazine's Sport/Utility of the Year for 2004, and Four Wheeler magazine's Four Wheeler of the Year for 2005.